Worship and Holidays

 Yom Kippur morning service

-What happens if I’m a college student new to Morgantown?
+What happens if I’m a college student or community member who has just moved to Morgantown?

-College students with a valid ID may attend all services
+College students with a valid ID and community members who have just moved to Morgantown may attend all services.

 For more information on Tree of Life’s new ticket policy for the High Holidays, please email Richard Cohen (email@example.com), Alison Bass (firstname.lastname@example.org) or Ed Gerson (email@example.com).